Trail Guide - Print before you and save the refuge the expense.

 Open Daily 9:00 AM - 4:30 PM, Closed Federal Holidays

 Trails & Grounds Open Sunrise to Sunset, Closed Federal Holidays

 If you are here while the visitor center is open, you can also pick up a copy of their National Wildlife Visitor Center GPS Adventure packet.
 I've based these virtuals on the 6 activities that are part of the GPS Adventure, so they will be visiting the same locations.
 If you complete 3 of the 6 activities, you can return to the Visitor Center for a small prize.

-Please Note: This cache has been placed with the cooperation of Amy Shoop of the Patuxent Research Refuge.
+Please Note: This cache was originally placed with the cooperation of Amy Shoop of the Patuxent Research Refuge.
 Please provide input on your experience with the cache and during your visit, in general, in your log.
-For additional information about the refuge and activities there, you may contact Amy_Shoop@fws.gov.
+For additional information about the refuge and activities there, you may contact NWVC thru their Contact Page (South Tract).

 NWVC 1 - Waterfowl Wonders (OU0757)

 Bonus - Stuart Hill Cemetery (OU05D9)